 General Description of the Project

-Description: A planned 285 MW (at 85 F) natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Plano Plant”).
+Description: A planned 285 MW natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Plano Plant”).

-Location: The proposed Plano Plant site will be located on approximately 70 acres, within Kendall County, Illinois.
+Location: The Plano Plant site is comprised of approximately 70 acres, located within Kendall County, Illinois.
 The Plano site is located along Corneils road, 10 miles south of Tollway 88.

 NERC Region: MAIN

-Interconnecting Utility: Commonwealth Edison
+Interconnecting Utility: Commonwealth Edison (“Com-Ed”)

-Zoning: The Plano Plant site is currently being re-zoned for heavy industrial use, which would accommodate the planned project.
+Zoning: The Plano Plant site is currently being re-zoned under the terms of a Kendall County Special Use Permit as “Heavy Industrial”.
+This designation would accommodate the planned project.
 The process should be complete by August 15, 2000.
+The Special Use Permit and an annexation agreement with the city of Yorkville are being pursued in order to achieve maximum equipment flexibility.

-Air Permit: The Plano site is located in an attainment area for air permit purposes.
-The Plant site is currently air permitted for 8 7EA turbines.
-The permitting process has not commenced for the GE LM 6000 turbines.
-Non-PSD air permit applications for the LM 6000s should be submitted by July 1, 2000.
+Air Permit: The Plano Plant site is located in an attainment area for air permitting purposes.
+The Plano Plant site received a PSD air permit for 8 7EA turbines in January 2000.
+The permitting process has not commenced for the GE LM6000 turbines.
+Non-PSD air permit applications for the LM6000’s will be submitted in July 2000.
 Once submitted, the approval process can take up to 3 or 4 months.

-Transmission: The Plano Plant site will be interconnected to the Com-Ed Plano transmission substation.
-An interconnection Notice of Intent has been filed with Commonwealth Edison.
-The interconnection study is currently under way and the results from that study are expected by July 15, 2000.
+Interconnection: The Plano Plant site will be directly interconnected into the 345 kV bus of the adjacent Com-Ed Plano transmission substation located less than 0.25 miles away from the site.
+An interconnection Notice of Intent was filed on June 12, 2000 with Commonwealth Edison for 300 MW.
+The interconnection study is currently under way and the results from that study are expected in July 2000.

 Fuel: The Plano Plant will be fueled by natural gas supplied by the ANR pipeline.
 The fuel supply agreement with ANR is currently being negotiated.
 Inlet gas pressure on ANR’s system averages 500 psig and will be boosted to 650 psig through electric-driven gas compression.

+Targeted Commercial

-Targeted Commercial Ops: As early as June 1, 2001.
+Operations: As early as June 1, 2001.

+Estimated Operating

-Estimated Ops Hours: Under the existing P.S.D. air permit, the Plano Plant has been permitted for approximately 3,250 hours of annual operation at full load.
-The non-P.S.D. permit is expected to provide for annual operation of approximately 1,500 hours.
+Hours: Under the existing PSD air permit, the Plano Plant has been permitted for approximately 3,300 hours of annual operation at full load.
+The non-PSD permit is expected to provide for annual operation of approximately 1,800 hours.

 Expansion Potential: The Plano Plant has been designed to facilitate a future plant expansion or conversion to combined cycle.